How does the BTOM affect my shipment of plants to the UK?

 These checks also create additional costs.
 DEFRA says that a check costs a minimum of £29 per type of product.
 The cost is a maximum of £145 per shipment.
 For example, if you send several plant species per shipment.
 The importer pays these costs.
 Or if you deliver using Incoterms® DDP, you pay these additional costs yourself.

-The next phase of the BTOM goes into effect on 31 October 2024.
-Exporters from the EU will then have to submit a security declaration before shipping products to the UK.
+The next phase of the BTOM comes into effect on 31 January 2025.
+Exporters from the EU will then have to se an ‘entry summary declaration', also known as an ENS.